bushrakalaji/ja-framework-ca/README.md

 3. **Cart Page**: The cart page allows users to review the items they have added for purchase.
 It provides a summary of the selected products, including titles, prices, quantities, and a total amount.
 Users can modify the quantities or remove products from the cart if needed.

 4. **Checkout Success Page**: After successfully completing the checkout process, users are redirected to the checkout success page.
 This page confirms the order and displays a success message.
 Users can find relevant order details and a summary of the purchased products.
+5. **Automated Search Bar**: The homepage includes a look-ahead search bar that provides automated filtering of products as users type in a product name.
+This allows users to quickly search and find specific products of interest.